bitwes/Gut/documentation/docs/Input-Factory.md

 # InputFactory
 This static class is available when extending `GutTest`.
 The methods in this class are simple wrappers to make it a little easier to create instances of the various `InputEvent*` classes.
-These are used, under the covers, by (Input Sender)[Mocking-Input].
+These are used, under the covers, by [Input Sender](Mocking-Input).

 Usage:
 ```